-Rewrite: The next day, while looking out from the gabled walk-out porch off their second-story bedroom, Jill had another realization.
-She was admiring her perfectly manicured lawn at the time, and within five minutes, she’d kicked Fred’s sorry ass to the other side of it.
+Rewrite: The next day, from the gabled walk-out porch off their bedroom, Jill admired her perfectly manicured lawn.
+It took her less than five minutes to kick Fred’s sorry ass to the other side of it.

 Cliché: equal parts, most often found in recipes

 Rewrite: Jill sidled up to the armrest on her sister’s hand-me-down couch—which she hypothesized was filled with equal parts stuffing and dust mites—and something crackled below her.

 Rewrite: She assumed that was code for, HR is making me take it easy on you, because under usual circumstances, she was the workhorse to his battle-axe.